 In 2009 Simonov was instrumental in the foundation of the Rivers without Boundaries Coalition (RwB) by NGOs from Russia, China, Mongolia and USA to campaign for the protection of the free flowing transboundary rivers of north Asia as scarce and precious natural resources, not to be wasted just for power generation but used for conservation and multifaceted sustainable development.
 Large hydropower construction projects pose the greatest threat, with freshwater ecosystem biodiversity disappearing at a much faster rate than their terrestrial or marine equivalents.

 Despite widespread questioning of whether hydropower on this scale is actually a renewable and clean energy source, large-scale dam building to support domestic energy and export trade continues to be planned by Chinese, Russian and Mongolian governments, despite local opposition and the environmental damage it will cause to fragile ecosystems.
 Simonov and his associates continue to successfully challenge ill planned investment proposals using advocacy to foster dialogue on alternatives.
 Simonov believes that his task is to promote methods for discerning bad projects from the worst when it comes to water infrastructure development and to advocate effectively for clear and strict limits for allowable change agreed for each river basin.
 In this way the RwB Coalition is uniting citizens from transboundary regions in one movement, so that they can better protect themselves and access the best available knowledge and assessment techniques.

 Eugene’s Whitley Award winning project aims to:

-Provide stakeholders with tools to assess hydro projects and the means to minimize impact.
+- Provide stakeholders with tools to assess hydro projects and the means to minimise impact.